yearofmoo/directive.js/README.md

 # directive.js
 [![Build Status](https://secure.travis-ci.org/yearofmoo/directive.js.png?branch=master)](https://travis-ci.org/yearofmoo/directive.js)

-Directive.js brings the power of directives from Angular into VanillaJS.
+Directive.js brings the power of directives from angular.js into vanilla JavaScript.
+Directives are effectively JavaScript callbacks for HTML elements, CSS classes and custom HTML components that are found on a webpage.

+This tool is useful when building AJAX-enhanced webpages where various components need to be updated when new page content is added.

 ## Requirements
-- Nothing is required in this code for it to work.
+- No special dependencies are required.
+This tool works with standard JavaScript.
 - jQuery integrates fine as well (just remember to use `$(element)` when needed).

+## Browser Support
+- Anything that supports `document.querySelectorAll` (so nothing below IE8).

 ## Installation
 1. Grab using bower: `bower install directive.js`
 2. The files are under `dist/directive.js` or `dist/directive.min.js`